tolgakurt/eagle-parts-library/README.md

 Zener diodes: 3.3V to 30V, common package.
 Light emitting diodes: Low power leds with 3.2mm leg spacing and 5mm diameter.
 Terminal connectors: 2 and 3 terminal connectors with 3mm and 5mm leg spacings.
 78xx and LM1117 voltage regulators: In TO220 package.
+An additional package for a regular heatsink.
 LM317 voltage adjuster: In TO220 package.
+An additional package for a regular heatsink.
 TDA2005L integrated cirtcuit: In 11 pin DIP package.
 Fuse mounts: For PCB and box surface.
 Relays: Generic 5 pin relays in which the common leg is placed in between signal legs.